pdqi/vue-markdown-pdq/README.md

 A powerful and highspeed Markdown component for Vue.

-An updated / extended version [miaolz123](https://github.com/miaolz123)'s [vue-markdown](https://github.com/miaolz123/vue-markdown) which seems to have dormant.
+An updated / extended version [miaolz123](https://github.com/miaolz123)'s [vue-markdown](https://github.com/miaolz123/vue-markdown) which seems to have gone dormant.

 Quick start: `<vue-markdown-pdq>i am a ~~tast~~ **test**.</vue-markdown-pdq>`